 Standard Operating Procedure (SOP) Guidelines are something many business owners struggle with but having them in place for your business is crucial.
-I’ve outlined the benefits in having an SOP library below and in this article we’ll tackle the guidelines and I’ll share our own template to help you on the road to operational excellence (it’s a long road – but one that adds value to your business and makes life so much easier for you!).
+I’ve outlined the benefits in having an SOP library below and I’ll share our own template to help you on the road to operational excellence.

 - The business has ownership of their IP at all times (not you, not your team)